Home » Health Conditions » Viral Infections » Bird Flu

 Were there any bird flu cases in the United States?

-The bird flu also known as avian flu and H5N1 flu is a flu virus that infects birds and sometimes pigs and cats.
+The also known as avian flu and H5N1 flu is a flu virus that infects birds and sometimes pigs and cats.
 Wild birds that have bird flu usually show no symptoms but the virus has decimated domestic bird populations in Asia.
 The virus has been around since 1997 and there have been less than 200 human infections worldwide.
 Bird flu symptoms include fever, cough, sore throat, muscle aches, and fatigue.
 It is difficult to differentiate bird flu symptoms from common flu symptoms.
 There are not many bird flu treatment options other than the vaccine.
 Some antiviral treatments are being developed.

 Bird Flu Cases United States